CloudLabsAI-Azure/Azure-VMware-Solution/M-2-Lab-1-Walkthrough-of-Pre-Env-OnPrem-DC.md

-# Lab 1: Walkthrough of Pre Env: OnPrem DC ready with a DRS Enabled Cluster with shared storage and vCenter and RRAS for VPN deployed.
+# Walkthrough of Pre Configured Environment: OnPrem DC ready with a DRS Enabled Cluster with shared storage and vCenter and RRAS for VPN deployed.

 1. On your **JumpVM** go to start, search and open **Remote Desktop Connection** and enter `103.227.96.82:4440` IP and click **Connect** to On-prem VM.